Disclaimer: I use affiliate links; if you make a purchase through them, I may receive a small commission at no cost to you.

 Where to Eat

-The Town of Morrison is located at the base of Red Rocks, and there are many restaurant options to enjoy before a show.
+The Town of Morrison is located at the base of Red Rocks, and there are multiple restaurant options to enjoy before a show.
 Plan to eat early, as it does get very busy and it can be hard to find parking on concert days.
 The Morrison Inn is a pre-show favorite with a great margarita!
 Tony Rigatoni’s is a personal favorite if you are looking for Italian.

-I personally love tailgating before a concert, which takes away the stress of needing to hurry up and eat in time to get to the parking lot.
+I love tailgating before a concert, which takes away the stress of needing to hurry up and eat in time to get to the parking lot.
 Pick up some sandwiches or pack a charcuterie board – I have seen some pretty elaborate set ups!
 Note that you can’t grill in the park and glass is prohibited.

 If you want to eat once inside the venue, concession stands are located throughout the venue with many food and drink options available.